Ashwini-Shalke/FacebookPopUpAnimations/README.md

 # FacebookPopUpAnimations

-   ###Undoubetly everyone knows about facebook and many a times might have pressed the like button also.
+   Undoubetly everyone knows about facebook and many a times might have pressed the LIKE button also.Whenever you move your               cursor on emojis, the emojis will be scaled.
+The same experience of LIKE, is implemeneted here but here emojis will pop-up instead of scaled.

+   ### What is included
+   - Implementation of LongPress Gesture.
+   - Core Animations.
+   - Hit Test.
+   - Built UI for emojis using StackView.

    ![picture](myDesktop/Emojis.png)
    <img src="/Users/AshwiniShalke/MyDesktop/Emojis.png"
    alt="Markdown Monster icon"